digital-asset/daml/docs/source/app-dev/services.rst

 Use the **command completion service** to find out the completion status of commands you have submitted.

-Completions contain the ``commandId`` of the completed command, and the completion status of the command.
+Completions contain the :ref:`command ID <com.daml.ledger.api.v1.Commands.command_id>` of the completed command, and the completion status of the command.
 This status indicates failure or success, and your application should use it to update what it knows about commands in flight, and implement any application-specific error recovery.

 For full details, see :ref:`the proto documentation for the service <com.daml.ledger.api.v1.CommandCompletionService>`.